Regulus343/Identify/readme.md

 	if (Auth::activate(1, 'wHHhONhavZps1J9p8Rs6WIXsTK30tFhl'))
 	{
-		//user ID #1 has been activated
+		// user ID #1 has been activated
 	}